weezymatt/ScratchML/README.md

 # ScratchML
-## Collection of various machine learning algorithms written from scratch.
+## Collection of various machine learning algorithms written from scratch